shaikhalvee/Decision_Tree/README.md

 The algorithm is implemented in C++.
 It took a lot of time :(

 ## Problem Specification
 The problem specification is described in the Assignment1.pdf.
-Here we will predict a cancer patient by forming a decision tree.
+This project will learn by generating decision tree from some sample data and with this tree it will predict some circumstances.